Underwater exploration: Caves

 The underwater environment in flooded caves is a relatively difficult and dangerous environment for exploration.
 There is a lack of natural light, limited line of sight, a general lack of free surface, and often very restricted space.
-The water can also be quite deep, and there may be strong flow of the water.
+The water can also be quite deep, and may have a strong flow.
 Cave-diving is underwater diving in fresh or seawater-filled caves.
 It may be done as an extreme sport, a way of exploring flooded caves for scientific investigation, or for the search for and recovery of other cave users.
 The equipment used varies depending on the circumstances, and ranges from breath hold to surface supplied, but almost all cave-diving is done using scuba equipment which gives the diver greater range and autonomy, but with a limited breathing gas supply, often in specialised configurations with redundancies such as sidemount or backmounted twinset.
 Remotely operated vehicles and autonomous underwater vehicles are also used for the exploration of flooded caves, as they do not risk human life and have a far greater operating depth range.

 Underwater cave mapping is complicated by both a lack of access to the surface for GPS positions, darkness, with short line-of-sight, and limited visibility, which complicate optical measurement.
 Altitude/depth is relatively simple as accurate depth measurement is available to divers in the form of decompression computers, which log a depth/time record of reasonable accuracy and are available for instantaneous readout at any point, and depth can be referenced to the altitude at the surface.
 Vertical dimensions can be directly measured or calculated as differences in depth.